What is Seasonal Affective Disorder?

 - Light therapy: Up to 85% of winter depression sufferers are helped by simply sitting under a therapy light.
 The bright light stabilizes the out-of-balance chemicals in your body, helping you to feel less depressed and more like yourself.
 The best lights are those between 2,500 and 10,000 lux.

 - Dawn Simulators: Unlike the spring months, in which the light of dawn and dusk changes gradually, the winter months bring a much more abrupt change of light.
-This may be one of the aggravators of SAD.
+This may be one of the aggravators of Seasonal Affective Disorder.
 Try a dawn simulator.
 These appliances can be programmed, much like an alarm clock, to gradually brighten your room each morning before you wake up.
-Some SAD sufferers have had great success with dawn simulators.
+Some Seasonal Affective Disorder sufferers have had great success with dawn simulators.

 You are not alone if you are beginning to feel depressed with the shortened days that we are experiencing.
 Experiment with some of the treatment options and especially start exercising.
 Before you know it, the days will begin lengthening out again.
 However, none of the above should take the place of seeking out help from a licensed mental health professional.

 If you are looking for more tips and support, join me over on my group page, The Village – A Natural HEALing Community, to get tons of information and tips to help you take your HEALTHY EATING and ACTIVE LIVING to the next level.